 Disability.
 The Americans with Disabilities Act requires employers to make reasonable accommodations to an employee or job applicant with a disability, unless doing so would cause undue hardship.
 An employee or applicant cannot be treated less favorably because of pre-existing conditions or physical or mental impairment.
 It is also illegal for an employer to discriminate against an employee who has a family member, like a spouse, with a disability.

 In order to be protected by the Americans with Disabilities Act, an individuals must be able to prove their disability qualifies by meeting one of the following criteria: (1) a physical or mental condition exists that substantially limits major life activity, (2) there is a history of disability, (3) there is an existing physical or mental impairment that is expected to last six months or less.

 Equal Pay.
 The Equal Pay Act requires that men and women in the same workplace be given equal pay for equal work.
 Job content determines the equality of the positions, not titles.
 The forms of pay covered are salary, overtime pay, bonuses, stock options, profit sharing and bonus plans, life insurance, vacation and holiday pay, cleaning or gasoline allowances, hotel accommodations, reimbursement for travel expenses, and benefits.

 Genetic Information.
-Under the Genetic Information Nondiscrimination Act, employers are not allowed to use genetic information to make employment decisions.
+Under the Genetic Information Nondiscrimination Act, employers are not allowed to use genetic information to make workplace-based decisions.
 They are not allowed to request, require, or purchase genetic information.
 Genetic information includes information on genetic tests, both individual and familial, and information on diseases and disorders.